-There is no getting around the fact that the only type of best man speech that works anywhere in the world, is a really funny best man speech, and the pressure to make people laugh is something which plagues professional comedians.
-So, no wonder you’ve got a sweat on.
+To be the best man is undoubtedly a privilege, but it’s also a huge pressure for one reason only: the speech.
+There is no getting around the fact that the only type of best man speech that really works anywhere in the world, is a really funny best man speech, and the pressure to make people laugh is something that plagues professional comedians.
+So, it’s no wonder you’ve got a sweat on.

 However, if you know what to look for and what to avoid, and have enough time to discover your inner comedy writer, then a resounding victory is yours for the taking.
 Follow this guide to deliver the ultimate best man speech.

 To start, you need to remember that it’s your job to make people laugh, so forget the cliched, uninventive, unfunny nonsense you’ve seen on the internet - they’ve all been heard a million times before.
 If you do need some classic gags to start off with though, check out theseseveral thousand wedding jokes.